 Regardless of intent, though, the trade paperback was a welcome addition for readers.
 Above almost everything else, it’s convenient.
 You get all of the text in one place; it looks better on a bookshelf; for Watchmen, the book takes up about a quarter-inch less space; and it’ll probably last longer.
 You choose a reading pace, either monthly as it comes out or over a relatively short period of time.
 Oh, and equally (if not more) important: it’s cheaper.
 If you bought each issue of Watchmen as it came out at $1.50 a pop, that’d cost you $18 over about one year.
 If you got the TPB, it was only $14.95.
 So the new publishing format gave people options in terms of space, time, and cost.
 It opened up the medium for people that were put off or annoyed by its unfamiliar material nature.

 So, there is precedent for what Snyder’s doing with Watchmen at the distributive level, and it can be found in the very book he’s adapting.
 But he only seems to understand that Watchmen changed this aspect of the medium, rather than why or how.
 On the one hand, Snyder’s Watchmen offers several different experiences based on fundamentally different narratives, whether through re-ordering or removing content.
-This is a massive difference to the comics’ multiplicity, which contained a consistent narrative in terms of what’s on the page and what order the pages go in, but changed the experience in terms of how it’s consumed.
-The movie’s approach shouldn’t be dismissed out of hand, because the idea is interesting, but ultimately it’s of little purpose.
+This is a massive difference to the comic’s multiplicity, which contained a consistent narrative in terms of what’s on the page and what order the pages go in, but changed the experience in terms of how it was consumed.
+The movie’s approach shouldn’t be dismissed out of hand given its potential and relationship to comic history, but it’s ultimately of little purpose.
 The narrative(s) of Snyder’s Watchmen are, no matter the ordering, merely poor scans of the comic to the film screen, replicating the source and failing to do much else.

 But that’s moving away from this material-oriented discussion, so it’ll have to wait until the next Tuesday Zone.
 What’s relevant here is that there’s a fundamental difference between experiencing a comic book and experiencing a movie, in particular during their initial releases, and this is where the material innovations of Moore and Gibbons’ book are poorly captured by the movie(s).
 Namely, when you pay for a comic book on its release date, or even borrow it from a friend, you control your viewing experience.
 You can stop, jump back and forth, or come back to it later.
 When you pay to see a movie when it comes out, it’s a passive, uncontrollable experience.
 But moreover, you don’t have continued access to a copy.
 And for Watchmen, the theatrical experience was incomplete by design, such that the double feature containing Tales of the Black Freighter and Under the Hood came out in the same month.